LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 :::tip
 ### Looking for a custom price feed?
-We can update any of your contract's data at a set frequency, and/or deviation-based trigger condition. [**Fill out our request survey**](https://linkwellnodes.io/Getting-Started.html) to get this set up - we'll typically deliver your new feed to you within **24 hours** or less!
+We can update any of your contract's data at a set frequency, and/or deviation-based trigger condition. [**Fill out our request survey**](https://linkwellnodes.io/Getting-Started.html) to get this set up - we'll typically deliver your new feed to you in **24 hours or less!**
 :::

-### Battle-tested oracle infrastructure
+### Enterprise-grade oracle infrastructure

 All of our Chainlink oracles are backed by a redundant, SOC 2-compliant infrastructure, which is distributed across multiple physically-distinct datacenters.
 Simply trigger your smart contract's `request()` function, and our oracle infrastructure will ensure that your data is delivered safely, securely, and on-time.